ST. LOUIS

 Before going into the exhibit, we had to go through an airport-style security area.
 Jackets, belts, wallets, bags, phones, basically everything that you would normally do at the airport applies here.

-There’s a museum portion you can look at before going into the lobby where the gift shop, Tram Ride entrances, and food court are, but David and I aren’t too crazy about museums so we just skimmed it.
+There’s a museum portion you can look at before going into the lobby where the gift shop, Tram Ride entrances, and food court are, but David and I just skimmed it since we were running behind on schedule.

 This sculpture was in the lobby and it compares the size of the Arch to the size of a school bus…so crazy how tall and big it is!